emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 (g) Control Energy Saving

-# EMAN RFC6988bis inputs
+# EMAN Requirements from RFC6988bis

 This section groups the inputs from the work on RFC6988bis [rfc6988bis-green].
-Currently they still include a lot of verbatim text from [rfc6988] which don't fit exactly the granularity of the current GREEN WG charter.
+Currently they still include a lot of verbatim text from [rfc6988] which don't fit exactly in the granularity of the current GREEN WG charter.

+This section will groups the subsections requirements tables to get the consensus priority.

 ## General Considerations Related to Energy Management